 Just how curious this fact is however, is debatable in light of Spencer’s appropriation of Foster’s words.
 And while it is not certain whether there was any bad blood between the two men, it is not out of the realm of possibility, considering how critical Foster could be of his fellow penmen and copybook authors.
 In 1854 he published a book entitled Writing and Writing Masters: the Principles of the Former Developed, and the Fallacies of the Latter Exposed, in which he denounced any penman whom he felt to be guilty of outright quackery.
 He even seems to have caught on to Carstairs, whose wisdom he once exalted!
 “The inventor of this marvelous system claims great credit for originality; but these claims, as I shall show, rest on a very sandy foundation.”

-According to Ray Nash, Foster’s critical pen once touched the name of a former student of Platt Rogers Spencer, and a highly regarded Spencerian associate, James Lusk, but in a handwritten footnote in Writing and Writing Masters that was later amended to avoid naming names.
-Prior to the redaction, Foster wrote that he was “credibly informed” that a number of penmanship teachers, including Lusk, were misleadingly displaying specimens of ornamental writing that were not their own work at the entrance to their studios Assuming the uncensored version was never seen by the public, there is no reason to assume any connection between Foster’s discrediting of Lusk and any possible ill-feeling from Spencer, but it makes for intriguing speculation…
+According to Ray Nash, Foster’s critical pen once touched the name of a former student of Platt Rogers Spencer, and a highly regarded Spencerian associate, James Lusk, but in a handwritten footnote in Writing and Writing Masters that was later amended before publication to avoid naming names.
+Prior to the redaction, Foster wrote that he was “credibly informed” that a number of penmanship teachers, including Lusk, were misleadingly displaying specimens of ornamental writing that were not their own work at the entrance to their studios.
+Assuming the uncensored version was never seen by the public, there is no reason to assume any connection between Foster’s discrediting of Lusk and any possible ill-feeling from Spencer, but it makes for intriguing speculation…

 Such quarreling among professional penmen was not unusual during this period and the Spencer family was certainly not immune to it.
 In fact Platt Rogers Spencer and his sons were entwined in a dispute over alleged plagiarism (à la Carstairs and Lewis) with the penman Alvin R. Dunton and his associates.
 In this case, however, the debate was not over who originated a technique, but who invented a style of script itself.
 Dunton accused Spencer of stealing his script because his published specimens in The Duntonian System of Penmanship appeared in 1843, five years before Spencer’s copy slip collaboration with Victor Rice.